gvolpe/trading/README.md

 ### Snapshots

-It consumes `TradeEvent`s and recreates the `TradeState` that is persisted as a snapshot every configurable amount of events.
+It consumes `TradeEvent`s and recreates the `TradeState` that is persisted as a snapshot, running as a single instance in fail-over mode.

 ### Alerts